Soc, Anthro, & Social Wk

 Description: Throughout the Field Seminar II, students will continue to engage in a process of self-assessment, examining personal values and biases as they impact interactions with clients and co-workers.
 Students will apply critical thinking and problem solving skills to experiences and ethical dilemmas encountered in the practice setting.
 The fieldwork experience allows students to apply the generalist knowledge and skills acquired through academic courses to work with diverse client populations to bring about planned change.
 Special emphasis will be given to the planned change process on a macro level with organizations, communities and social welfare policy.

-Social Work with Children and Adolescents
+Social Work with Immigrants and Refugees

 Directed Independent Study - Social Work

 Description: This course covers selected topics through independent study under the guidance, direction and examination of a faculty member specializing in the particular area chosen by the student.

 Repeatability: May be repeated for a total of 6 credits.